karl-mohring/StreetFighter_Sensor_Testbed/README.md

     - Public WiFi AP (if wired connection is provided)

 ## Documentation
-- Full installation documentation can be found on the Wiki (Link coming soon...)
+- Full installation documentation can be found on the [Wiki](https://github.com/Leenix/StreetFighter_Sensor_Testbed/wiki)
 - Code documentation is inside the code.
 No external reference just yet.

 ## License